A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

-D and f-block elements have a wide variety of applications.
-These applications include:
+D and f-block elements have numerous applications:

 Conclusion